 Q: If I am an international student, do I need to submit financial documents with my application?

 A: Students do not need to submit financial documents during the application process.
 If an international student is recommended for admission, the Graduate and Professional Admissions Office will request information regarding finances.
 For more information regarding the financial review process, please visit the International: Additional requirements after you are admitted page.

 Q: What are the requirements for fellowship consideration?

 A: Merit-based fellowships are offered on a competitive basis through a university-wide competition.
 Applications must be completed by the university set deadline, typically in December.
 This year the requirement for fellowship applicants was a GPA of 3.6 or higher.
 This requirement is not mandatory to be admitted into the department; however, it does give students more opportunities to access funding sources.

 A: For Autumn admission, applications received and completed early will be evaluated and considered for university fellowship nomination from our Department.
 The deadlines are Dec.
 1st for international applicants and Dec.
 15th for domestic applicants.

 Q: What is the “Program Options/Plan Information” portion on the application and what should I include in it?

 A: This section mainly applies when a student is applying for a non-thesis Master’s.
-The vast majority of our students complete the thesis Master’s.
+The vast majority of our students complete the thesis Master’s degree.
 However, there is an option to complete a Master’s degree with more course work and no thesis (the non-thesis option).
 Later in the application there are a series of program questions regarding your area of interest and potential faculty members with whom you would like to work.
 If you are interested in particular research area, this section would be the best place to put the information.